tswie/CS1555-Project/Readme.txt

 Hello,

+IMPORTANT: We had some REALLY weird last minute github issues merging versions together.
+The version I have as of now (11:58 PM) compiles and runs the transactions without issue, however Im not sure if my fixes merged properly as I forced the push with "git push origin +remote".
+I'm hoping that this meant that ALL of my files completely overwrote what's on the repo.
+If this isn't the case, please give us a chance to try to fix it, I will keep my last changed dates to right now in order to ensure that I can prove this is the case for me.

 First, go into your sqlplus database and initiate the database using the following commands(you can use your own db for this):
 @spdb.sql
 @insert.sql